 During the three months ended June 30, 2008 and 2007, sales to one customer represented 93% and 100% of total sales, respectively.
 At June 30, 2008 and 2007, this customer made up 100% of accounts receivable.
-While the loss of this foregoing customer could have a material adverse affect on the Company in the short-term, the loss of this coustomer should not materially adversely effect the Company in the long-term because of the available market for the Company's crude oil and natural gas production from other purchasers.
+The loss of this foregoing customer could have a material adverse affect on the Company, although there is an available market for the Company's crude oil and natural gas production from other purchasers.